jbandela/cppcomponents/README.md

 Components written using `cppcomponents` have built in support for `IUnknown` that makes them COM compatible (and XPCOM compatible).
 However, there is no support for other specific COM interfaces and types such as IDispatch, VARIANT,IClassFactory.
 There are plans for a library to provide this.

-With regards to WinRT, the story is the same, only more so.
-Like WinRT, `cppcomponents` uses the binary interface of COM.
-Like WinRT, it also has factory and static interfaces in addition to object interfaces.
-Finally, the Events support is deliberately compatible with WinRT.
-There is a project at the repository cc_winrt that uses `cppcomponents` as a base, and builds on it with support for HSTRING and Activation Factories.
-That project is still at an initial stage.

 ###Using under Linux

 1. Clone the code from this git repository
 2. Add the directory to the Include path
-3. To use include `cppcomponents/cppcomponents.hpp` and optionally `cppcomponents/events.hpp` for events
+3. To use include `cppcomponents/cppcomponents.hpp`
 4. When you compile, make sure you include `-std=c++11` and `-ldl`

 ####Using under Windows

 1. Clone the code from this git repository
 2. Add the directory to the Include path
-3. To use include `cppcomponents/cppcomponents.hpp` and optionally `cppcomponents/events.hpp` for events
+3. To use include `cppcomponents/cppcomponents.hpp`
 4. When you compile with g++, make sure you include `-std=c++11`